Copper and Copper Alloys

 Copper’s performance can be expanded to suit many industrial applications by alloying: making a solid material out of two or more different metals.
-Good electrical and thermal conductivity, strength, ductility and excellent corrosion and biofouling resistance are just some of the properties that copper and its alloys offer.
+Good electrical and thermal conductivity, strength, ductility and excellent corrosion resistance are just some of the properties that copper and its alloys offer.
 Copper alloys are grouped into families, based on their composition.

 There are more than 400 copper alloys, each with a unique combination of properties, to suit many applications, manufacturing processes and environments.